WA2FZW/A-GPS-Locked-Frequency-Counter-Frequency-Standard-by-WA2FZW/README.md

 to the delay between when the QRP Labs GPS module sends the 1PPS pulse and when it sends the time data message, but I can't do anything about that!

+Version 3.0 fixes a bug that was causing the gate time button to not work correctly and added code to make the gate LED work (somehow it was left out in Version 2.9).

+IMPORTANT: There is a serious unresolved issue!
+The code will not work correctly on an Arduino Nano using the "New" bootloader.
+I'm still working on this.

 I also added the ZIP file for the PCF8574 library as the actual library location (https://github.com/RobTillaart/Arduino/tree/master/libraries/PCF8574) doesn't seem to have the button to download a ZIP file.